Yogr/fiveadventures/README.md

 After completing daily adventures, players can attack the weekly world boss.
 Damage dealt is based on character level, stats, equipment, and remaining HP.
 When the boss is defeated, rewards are distributed to all participants based on their contribution.

 ## Development

+### Database Schema

+The game uses an optimized database schema with integer IDs for all tables, which improves performance and reduces storage requirements.
+The schema is defined in `supabase-schema.sql` and includes tables for:

+- Users and characters
+- Items and inventory
+- Adventures, decisions, and outcomes
+- Shop system
+- World bosses and rewards
+- Monsters and combat
+- Skills and abilities

+### Shop System

+The shop system features:
+- Daily refreshing items
+- Dynamic pricing based on item rarity and character level
+- Inventory management with equipped item detection
+- Selling unwanted items for gold

 ### Adding New Adventures